Computational-Geometry-G1/godot-wiimote/README.md

 In order to build, you must ensure dependencies are installed/available on your system.

 ### Wiiuse
-Ensure aking sure [WiiUse](https://github.com/wiiuse/wiiuse) library is installed in a location that can be found by your system
+Ensure the [WiiUse](https://github.com/wiiuse/wiiuse) library is installed in a location that can be found by your system

 Wiiuse may also depend on additional things based on your platform, see the wiiuse README for more detailed, platform-specific instructions.